bologer/anycomment.io/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/

-AnyComment is blazing-fast commenting plugin for WordPress.
+AnyComment is blazing-fast commenting plugin based on React for WordPress.

 == Description ==

-AnyComment is blazing-fast commenting plugin for WordPress.
+AnyComment is blazing-fast commenting plugin base on React for WordPress.

 It stands for simplicity & speed.
 We value feedback, so if you have any failures or suggestions - please let us know in [support forum](https://wordpress.org/support/plugin/anycomment) or [GitHub](https://github.com/bologer/anycomment.io/issues)!